DarkGhostHunter/FlowSdk/README.md

 This package uses [Semantic Versioning](https://semver.org/).

 Just issue a PR (Pull Request) with good code quality and all tests passed (or add new ones) for new functionality, bugs, cleaning or whatever.

-## Roadmap

-Refer to the Project part of this package.

 ## License